How to Become an Appraiser in Oklahoma

 Once I have my Oklahoma appraiser license, then what?

 After becoming a licensed or certified appraiser, you will need to maintain your credential with Continuing Education (CE).
-In Oklahoma, this means completing 42 hours of approved appraiser continuing education courses within your three-year license renewal period, including the 7-hour USPAP course.
+In Oklahoma, this means completing 42 hours of approved CE courses within your 3-year license renewal period, including the 7-hour USPAP course.

 Oklahoma Appraiser License: Certified Residential

-How to become a real estate appraiser in Oklahoma: Certified Residential
+How to become a Certified Residential Appraiser in Oklahoma

 In Oklahoma, a Certified Residential Appraiser can evaluate any residential property with 1-4 units, no matter its complexity or value.
 This includes assessing vacant or unimproved land suitable for 1-4 family use.

-To become a Certified Residential Appraiser in Oklahoma, the following steps are required:
+Follow these steps to become a Certified Residential Appraiser in Oklahoma:

-Step 1: 204 hours of required education (including your previous licensure education).
+Step 1: Complete 204 total hours of required appraisal education (includes your previous licensing education).

-Step 2: 1,500 of acceptable appraisal experience in a minimum of 12 months.
+Step 2: Complete 1,500 of acceptable appraisal experience in no fewer than 12 months.

 Step 3: Pass the National Uniform Licensing and Certification Exam for Certified Residential Appraisers.